ready-robotics/universal_robot/README.md

 /catkin_ws/src/universal_robot/ur5_moveit_config/launch$ roslaunch demo.launch

 This will bring up MoveIt!
 Be sure to update the start state of the robot each time you plan a new motion or else the previous start state will be used for the planning.

+The gripper group of the robotiq gripper consists only of the fingers on the gripper instead of the entire robotiq gripper.
+This makes sure that the interactive marker for the rviz planning of the end effector shows up in the right spot on the robot and not on the robot's wrist.